An introduction to human grooming

 Your entire body is crisscrossed by folds from head to toes.

-Humans are born with folds in their skin.
+Humans are born with permanent folds in their skin.

-The folds on this baby's hand won't disappear with time; they'll only get deeper, more numerous and more tense.
+The folds on this baby's hand won't disappear with time; they'll only get deeper, tighter, and more numerous.

 Later, some pain will arise when some actions are performed.

-Additionally, the folds have an adverse effect on your appearance.
+Additionally, the folds have a detrimental effect on a person's beauty and appearance.

 • Pressure grooming

-Each method addresses a specific cutaneous problem, but most of the work is done using pressure grooming techniques.
+Each method addresses a specific skin concern, but most of the work is done using pressure grooming techniques.

 Pressure grooming